elastic/kibana/x-pack/plugins/ml/readme.md

 # Documentation for ML UI developers

+This plugin provides access to the machine learning features from Elastic.

 ## Requirements

 To use machine learning features, you must have a Platinum or Enterprise license